StanleyKinnokChan/Python/Tableau related/Consolidating Dashboard Usage Files/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

+This tool is a simple utility designed to consolidate multiple `Who Has Seen.xlsx` files, which are downloaded from Tableau dashboards.
+These files provide usage data and can be quickly merged for a consolidated analysis.

-This is only a very simple gidget that I used to cosolidate the dashabord usage files `Who Has Seen.xlsx` downloaded from the server.
-Noted that if you have large number of dashboards, a better way should be querying the [Tableau server repository database](https://tableau.github.io/tableau-data-dictionary/2022.1/data_dictionary.html).
-The use case here is when you don't have the access right to the Tableau server repository database, and you download `Who Has Seen.xlsx` files from each of the dashboard for a quick analysis, this tool helps you to consolidate them.
+**Note:** For scenarios involving a large number of dashboards, it is more efficient to query the [Tableau server repository database](https://tableau.github.io/tableau-data-dictionary/2022.1/data_dictionary.html) directly.
+However, if you do not have access to the repository database and need to rely on manually downloading `Who Has Seen.xlsx` files from each dashboard, this tool streamlines the consolidation process, saving time and effort.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>